j-mnr/gophergo.dev/content/basics/04-if-else.md

 ---
-title: "If/Else"
+Lesson: 4
-draft: false
+Title: "If/Else"
-lesson: 5
+Draft: false
 ---

 I'll give you two options, `if` you follow this lesson then you'll learn about